Do You Have To Change Water In Kratky Method?

 Clean up your Kratky

-Even though I wrote at the beginning of this chapter how to properly pour water into your Kratky you first need to clean your system.
+First, you need to clean your system.
 If you pour water into a dirty container, the effect of replacing it will be incomplete.

 Pour a full container of water and add 5 milliliters of 35% hydrogen peroxide to each gallon.
 Leave everything as is for 30 minutes.
 Then drain the water and rinse the container again.